atomist/automation-client/docs/ProjectGenerators.md

 repo and transformed to create a new project, based on parameters supplied by the user.

-There are several convenience superclasses provided in this library to work with seed-driven generation and wholly conceal the work of cloning the source repository and creating a target repository.
+This library provides several convenience superclasses to work with seed-driven generation and conceal the work of cloning the source repository and creating a target repository.

 - `AbstractGenerator`: Abstract superclass for all commands that generate projects, regardless of where their starting point content comes from.